irobertson/annotation-constraints/README.md

 have all of the required constructors with the necessary arguments types.
 * **@TargetRequiresSupertypes** issues an error when an element is annotated with the target annotation and does not have all of the required supertypes (classes and/or interfaces).

+There is also one constrained annotation included.

+* **@ServiceProvider** requires that the target type have a constructor with no arguments per `java.util.ServiceLoader`.

 Adding constraints to existing annotations
 ======================